bcgov/fasstrshiny/CODE_DESIGN.md

 ```

 This can be saved for sharing with the user through the R Code panel, and can
-then be parsed and evaluated with `eval(parse(text = t))`.
+then be parsed and evaluated with `eval_check(t)`, a function which evaluates
+the text code and checks for errors.

 **Adding new arguments**

 New arguments can be added in one of two ways.
 If an argument is used in a
-standard way in more than one function, it's name/id can be added to the
+standard way, it's name/id can be added to the
 `parameters` data frame created in `data-raw/parameters.R` and then how to use
 it in a function can be added to the workflow in the `combine_parameters()`
 function.
-As long as the input is labelled `id_param` where id is the id of the
+As long as the input id is called `param`, id of the parameter in this
-shiny group, and param is the id of the parameter in this shiny app, it will be
-automatically used by `create_fun()`, unless added to the `params_ignore` list.
+shiny app, it will be automatically used by `create_fun()`, unless added to the
+`params_ignore` list.

-Alternatively if an argument is only used once or used in a non-standard way, it
+Alternatively if an argument is used in a non-standard way, it
-can be added with the `extra` argument as in the example above.
-Note that if the
+can be added with the `extra` argument.
+You'll also need to add it to
-argument exists in `parameters` and in the `combine_parameters()` workflow, but
-you would like to use it in a non-standard way with the `extra` argument, you'll
-also need to add it to `params_ignore` so as not to have two arguments.
+`params_ignore` so as not to have two arguments in the final function.

 For example, in the Hydrographs table, we use percentiles from several inputs
 (previously combined into `perc` in this example), so override the default usage